 (b) in relation to the replacement of an approved plan under regulation 17F, a period of one month, or any other period not exceeding 2 months specified in the replacement plan for the purposes of this paragraph of this definition, beginning on the day on which the replacement is approved or taken to have been approved;

-“leanest supplied higher heating value” or “LSHHV” means the higher heating value of gas supplied to a consumer from a HHV zone on a gas day with the lowest flow weighted higher heating value, calculated in accordance with the approved plan relating to the distribution system that includes the HHV zone;
+leanest supplied higher heating value or LSHHV means the higher heating value of gas supplied to a consumer from a HHV zone on a gas day with the lowest flow weighted higher heating value, calculated in accordance with the approved plan relating to the distribution system that includes the HHV zone;

-“management plan” means a plan that meets the requirements of regulation 17C(1) or (2);
+management plan means a plan that meets the requirements of regulation 17C(1) or (2);

-“officer”, in relation to a body corporate, has the meaning given to “officer” of a corporation in the Corporations Act 2001 (Commonwealth) section 9 but does not include an employee of the body corporate unless the employee is concerned in the management of the body corporate;
+officer, in relation to a body corporate, has the meaning given to “officer” of a corporation in the Corporations Act 2001 (Commonwealth) section 9 but does not include an employee of the body corporate unless the employee is concerned in the management of the body corporate;

-“permitted range” means the range determined under regulation 17I(3)(b);
+permitted range means the range determined under regulation 17I(3)(b);

-“retail market scheme” means a retail market scheme approved under the Energy Coordination Act 1994 Part 2B Division 3;
+retail market scheme means a retail market scheme approved under the Energy Coordination Act 1994 Part 2B Division 3;

-“sub-network” means each part of a distribution system listed in Schedule 4.
+sub-network means each part of a distribution system listed in Schedule 4.

 [Regulation 17A inserted in Gazette 4 Jan 2008 p.
 3-5.]